The Story of a New Name: Plot

 Lila becomes pregnant, and decides to leave her husband to live with Nino.
-She disappears from the neighborhood for twenty-one days.
+She disappears from the neighborhood for twenty-three days.
 Michele Solara asks Antonio, who is now working for him, to find her.
 Antonio finds the couple and beats up Nino, but does not tell Michele.
 Instead, he tells his childhood friends Enzo and Pasquale.
 Enzo helps Lila, taking her back to the neighborhood.
 Stefano is overjoyed that Lila is pregnant, not believing her when she says that the baby is not his, and the whole neighborhood decides to pretend that she was spending time with Lenù in Pisa.

 In the meanwhile, Lenù has a hard time with her studies in Pisa, because of her poverty and lack of cultural capital, and because of the prejudices of other students, who mock her Neapolitan accent.
 She has a relationship with Franco Mari.
 At the end of her studies, she begins a relationship with Pietro Airota, the son of a renowned professor.

 While preparing for her thesis, Lenù remains disturbed by her relation with Donato Sarratore, and writes about it in a notebook.
-One day, she receives a box with the possessions of her old schoolteacher, professor Oliviero, which includes The Blue Fairy, the book she had written with Lila when they were little girls, and recognizes in the book the heart of her writings.
+One day, she receives a box with the possessions of her old schoolteacher, Maestra Oliviero, which includes The Blue Fairy, the book she had written with Lila when they were little girls, and recognizes in the book the heart of her writings.
 She gives the story she wrote to Pietro, who passes it on to his mother, Adele, who works at a publishing house.
 To Lenù's surprise, Adele calls her to say that she wants to publish the tale as a book.

 Lila, in the meanwhile, has given birth to her son Gennaro (called Rino, like her brother).
 She spends a lot of time trying to educate the child, determined that he should have a better fate than the children of the neighborhood.
 Realizing that Stefano has been having an affair with Ada, and not being able to stand his violence anymore, she finally leaves him, and goes to live with Enzo in a working class neighborhood, San Giovanni a Teduccio.
 She starts working in the sausage factory that belongs to Bruno Soccavo.
-Lenù goes to visit her there, and finding her in awful conditions, gives her The Blue Fairy, which Lila claims she does not remember and then throws into a fiery furnace.
+Lenù goes to visit her there, finding her in awful conditions; the two reconcile and declare they do not want to lose one another.
+Lenù gives Lila The Blue Fairy, which Lila claims not to remember.
+As Lenù leaves, she spots Lila throwing the book into a furnace.

 The novel ends when Lenù is in a bookstore presenting her book.
-She is attacked by a journalist, who calls the book obscene.
+She is viciously criticized by a journalist, who calls the book obscene.
 To her surprise, an audience member starts to defend her, and she recognizes him as Nino Sarratore.